Concordium/concordium.github.io/source/mainnet/smart-contracts/general/contract-instances.rst

 .. seealso::

-   See :ref:`guide-upgradable-contract` for a guide of how to make a Rust smart contract upgradeable.
+   See :ref:`guide-upgradable-contract` for a guide about how to make a Rust smart contract upgradeable.